 Paleo Pumpkin Latte is a quick and satisfying pick-me-up.
 It’s also a great breakfast!
 This Vegan latte uses non-dairy milk, such as coconut or almond milk.
 It’s also a Paleo recipe, free of sugars, gluten, grains, processed ingredients, GMO’s, and extracted oils.
-Millions of health-conscious people are looking to the Paleo diet, avoiding chronic disease linked to GMO’s, sugars and processed grains.
-A few of these common diseases are cancer, diabetes, obesity, heart disease, arthritis, and Alzheimer’s.
-GMO foods are particularly dangerous to our health, as they destroy friendly bacteria in the gut and alter our DNA, increasing the risk of cancer and auto-immune diseases.
 Real original whole foods are satisfying, flavorful, and healthy for the body.
-Frankenfoods are low in nutrients, have less flavor, but are far more profitable to sell.
+Frankenfoods are low in nutrients, with less flavor, but far more profitable to sell.

 Starbucks sells millions of Pumpkin Spice Lattes.
 I wonder what their ingredients are?

 Uh oh!
 Below is the “improved” Starbucks recipe as of 2015.
 It contains cheap GMO beet sugar and GMO-fed milk.
 Not good.
 How do we know StarBucks is using GMO beet sugar?
 GMO beet sugar costs less than cane sugar, and is labeled simply as “sugar”.
-This is a euphemistic way to cover up cheap ingredients.
+This is a sneaky way to cover up cheap ingredients.
 Since cane sugar is seen as more desirable, manufacturers spending the extra dollars will spell out “cane sugar”.
 When you see “sugar” on an ingredient label, you can assume it is the cheap GMO beet sugar.
 Regarding milk, here in the US, all milk can be from GMO-fed cows unless labeled organic.

 Stay Away from Starbuck’s Pumpkin Spice Latte.